 47 Labor Disputes.
+Notwithstanding the above, the settlement of a strike, lockout or other industrial disturbance shall be entirely within the discretion of the Party affected.

+48 Intermediate Force Majeure.
+A Party receiving a Force Majeure notice pursuant to Section 13.2 stating that the event of Force Majeure will exceed 5 Days from its initial commencement shall be free to make alternative arrangements (in the case of Transporter, to use Shipper’s capacity and in the case of Shipper, to secure alternate sources of Gas).
+Neither Party shall make alternative arrangements that extend beyond the last Day of the month in which the Force Majeure event occurs, unless the event of Force Majeure shall extent beyond such Day.
+In the latter case such alternative arrangement may be entered into for a longer term, so long as it is cancelable at the end of any Month.
+Once the non-Force Majeure claiming Party shall have made alternative arrangements in accordance with the prior sentence, the Force Majeure claiming Party shall not have the right to deliver or receive Gas for transportation service under this Agreement until the first Day of the first Month following the Month in which the Force Majeure claiming Party has remedied the cause of the Force Majeure.

-Notwithstanding the above, the settlement of a strike, lockout or other industrial disturbance shall be entirely within the discretion of the Transporter.49 Extended Force Majeure.
-If, due to any event of Force Majeure, Transporter cannot perform its Obligations fully or partially during a period of twenty-four (24) consecutive Months, then within a further period of ninety (90) Days but not thereafter, either Party may give the other written notice reducing the Maximum Daily Transportation Quantity hereunder by the quantity that Transporter has consistently been unable to receive, transport and deliver in response to Shipper’s nominations made during the last twelve (12) Months of such twenty-four (24) Month period.
+49 Extended Force Majeure.
+If, due to any event of Force Majeure, Transporter cannot perform its Obligations fully or partially during a period of twenty-four (24) consecutive Months, then within a further period of ninety (90) Days but not thereafter, either Party may give the other written notice reducing the Maximum Daily Transportation Quantity (and Maximum Quantities for each affected Receipt Point) hereunder by the quantity that Transporter has consistently been unable to receive, transport and deliver in response to Shipper’s nominations made during the last twelve (12) Months of such twenty-four (24) Month period, and the Demand Fee shall likewise be reduced to correspond to the new Maximum Quantities at the affected Receipt Points.

-50 Pro rating.
-In an event of Force Majeure, the Maximum Daily Transportation Quantity hereunder shall be reduced on a pro rata basis with all of Transporter’s firm shippers in whatever manner may be required by Transporter to deal with an event of Force Majeure.

 article 51 TITLE, RISK OF LOSS, TAXES and LIABILITY